Nintendo Switch Pro Controller: Special editions

 A special Splatoon 2 edition Pro Controller with golden handles was awarded to the winning team of the PAX East 2019 Inkling Open.

 A special Pro Controller imprinted with the Super Smash Bros. logo was awarded to the winners of the Super Smash Bros. tournament at PAX East 2019, as well as to Shuto Moriya, the winner of the Super Smash Bros.
 Ultimate tournament at EVO Japan 2020.

 Reception

-TechRadar praised the controller's handling, build quality and battery life, but criticized its shoulder buttons for being too shallow and high price.
-Overall, it's a "must-have if you primarily use your Nintendo Switch at home".
+TechRadar and IGN similarly praised the controller's handling, build quality and battery life, but criticized its high price.
+They also criticized its rear triggers for being too shallow.

 Secret message

 On the controller's motherboard, if a player holds down on the right stick and looks closely into the transparent plastic surrounding its socket while shining a light on it, there is a hidden message that reads "THX2ALLGAMEFANS!".
-The message was discovered by Japanese Twitter user Geo Stream on March 4, 2017, one day after the Switch's launch.
+The message was first discovered by Japanese Twitter user Geo Stream on March 4, 2017, one day after the Switch's launch.

+Nintendo Switch 2 Pro Controller

+The Nintendo Switch 2 Pro Controller is the successor to the Nintendo Switch Pro Controller for use with the Nintendo Switch 2.
+Along with the Joy-Con 2, it comes with HD Rumble 2 and the new "C" button, which enables voice and video chat control for the new Discord-like GameChat application.
+It includes new remappable GL and GR buttons on the backside as well as an audio jack at the bottom.
+The Amiibo connectivity of the predecessor is still supported.
+Although Nintendo originally announced it with a price of $80 in the United States, the price was raised to $85 due to "market conditions" surrounding U.S. president Donald Trump's ongoing implementation of tariffs.

+Design-wise, the controller is visually very similar to the original Pro Controller.
+They both share the same shell shape and general grey color.
+The Nintendo Switch 2 Pro Controller is not translucent like the original Pro Controller, and the space under the joysticks is white rather than the black seen on the original controller.
+Additionally, the triggers, shoulder buttons, and space surrounding them at the top are white rather than the black used on the original Pro Controller.

+Special editions

+The base version of the Nintendo Switch 2 Pro Controller is only available in black, but special editions of the controller are being released, including: